 Mark Deacon is first and foremost a teacher.
 He has worked at every level in both primary and secondary schools and is well aware of the challenges of leadership and management.
 After 30 years working in schools, Mark now works in university-led Initial Teacher Training.
 He also teaches those studying for an MA in Education or an MEd in Education Leadership and has a consultancy practice supporting school leaders.

 Liz Elks is a speech and language therapist who set up Elklan Training in 1988.
 She has worked with children with a wide range of communication needs in mainstream and special schools across the UK.
 She works full time as a Director of Elklan.

 Elliot is Head at The Perse School, Cambridge, having previously been Head of Sixth Form.
 He has worked with a number of admissions tutors on university selection procedures and runs training courses nationwide to help teachers manage the university applications process.
 He is a registered ISI inspector.

 Mark Enser is Head of Geography and Research Lead at Heathfield Community College.
 He has been teaching for 15 years, first in an inner-city all-girls school and then in a Church of England all-boys school.
 This was not as much of a change as he expected.
-He is the author of Making Every Geography Lesson Count and the upcoming book Teach Like Nobody's Watching as well as a regular contributor to Tes.
+He is the author of Making Every Geography Lesson Count and Teach Like Nobody's Watching, as well as a regular contributor to Tes.

 Eileen is an independent researcher and influential writer on social issues, children, care and adoption.